 To determine the time required before forms can be removed.

 These are also referred to as "field cured" specimens.

 "Acceptance cylinders" are used to judge the strength potential of the concrete as delivered to the construction site, when sampled and cured under prescribed conditions.
 The "field-cured cylinders" are cured in an environment similar to that of the structure.
 The field-cured cylinders can then be used to judge either the efficiency of the curing of the structure or determine when the concrete in the structure can safely support loads in order to permit the removal of formwork.
-The acceptance cylinders and field-cured cylinders are not interchangeable.
-A set of test specimens intended to be used to judge "acceptance" cannot be likewise used as "field cured" specimens for the other purposes outlined above.
+Therefore acceptance cylinders and field-cured cylinders are not interchangeable.
+A set of test specimens intended to be used to judge "acceptance" cannot be likewise used as "field cured" specimens for the other purposes outlined above or vice versa.
 A separate set of strength specimens is required for each application, and the results interpreted in their proper perspective.

 Another common point of confusion is the interpretation of the strength test results of "acceptance cylinders."
-Quite often a strength test result is labeled a "failure" if it is below f'c by any magnitude, and core testing is sure to follow.
+Quite often a strength test result is labeled a "failure" if it is below f'c by any magnitude, and core testing often follows.
 This all-too-common scenario clearly underscores the fact that there are many misconceptions regarding the interpretation of concrete strength test results.
-To clarify this issue, it is necessary to refer to the direction provided in the legally adopted standards in Virginia.
-Both the IBC and ACI 318 have very specific directives regarding the acceptability of a strength test result in relation to the design strength, f'c.
-As stated in the International Building Code:
+To clarify this issue, it is necessary to refer to the direction provided in the legally adopted standards in Virginia, which in this case is ACI 318.
+ACI 318 has very specific directives regarding the acceptability of strength test results in relation to the design strength, f'c as stated: